walterhiggins/WMPJS/book-outline.md

 2. The volume at which you want to play the sound.
 This parameter is optional, if left out then it defaults to 1.0 (full volume).
 Volume is in the range 0 to 1 with 0 being no sound at all and 1 being maximum volume.
 For example, if you wanted to play a Cat's Meow at half volume you would write `sounds.catMeow( location, 0.5 );`
 3. The Pitch at which you want to play the sound.
 The parameter is also optional and if left out will default to 1.0 (moderate pitch).
 Pitch can vary between 0 and 4.

 This is a table of all of the possible sound functions available at the time of writing.
-This list may not be up to date because new sounds are being added on an ongoing basis while some sounds may also be removed.
+This list may not be up to date because new sounds are added on an ongoing basis while some sounds may also be removed.

 @@table all_sounds.org Sound Functions